TheClownZz/Unity-Sprite-Collection/README.md

-A sprite collection in Unity
+A sprite collection in Unity includes:
++ Squash and Stretch
++ Outline
++ Fog
++ Pixel